karlsson/xalsa/README.md

 ## What it is

-Sound card drivers are configured to do asynchronous calls around every 5 ms to the xalsa_server process which delivers the number of frames (PCM samples) to the device driver to keep the card busy for yet another round of 5 ms. The frames are sent to a ring buffer made of two frame buffers.
+Sound card drivers are configured to use poll descriptors that are used by enif_select_write function.
+The buffer sizes are set so that a ready4write message will be sent to the xalsa_server around every 6 ms which in turn delivers the number of frames (PCM samples) to the device driver to keep the card busy for yet another round of 6 ms. The frames are sent to a ring buffer made of two frame buffers.
 While one is used for generating audio the other is filled from the xalsa server.

 The xalsa_server queues samples on a per channel and process id basis, meaning that sample frames sent from one process to a specific channel will be queued behind existing frames from the same process if they exist (not yet consumed by the audio driver).
 Frames from other processes will be put in their own queue.
 Frames from the different queues will be mixed before delivered to the driver.
 This means every process may synthesize and sequence their own tone(s) independently.